/The Wedding I Was Never Invited To — And How It Brought My Son Back to Me

 I poured two cups of tea.
 “We can have dinner.
 But next time, let’s do it at my apartment.
 I make a mean ketchup pasta.”

 He laughed—really laughed.
-For the first time in months.
+A sound I hadn’t heard in months.

-As he stood to leave, I handed him a wrapped box.
+Before he left, I handed him a wrapped box.

 “A wedding gift.
-I bought it when I found out you were engaged.”
+I bought it the day I learned you were engaged.”

-Inside was a silver picture frame—him as a child, grinning, arms around my neck.
-Taken on our apartment steps.
-When we were still “us.”
+Inside was a silver picture frame—him as a child, clinging to me with a toothy grin.
+Taken on the apartment steps.
+When it was just us, against the world.

 “For your new home.
 So you don’t forget where you came from.”

-He hugged me tightly.
+He hugged me fiercely.
 “I’ll never forget again, Mom.
 I promise.”

 “Mariam, dear,” Eleanor said, “Patrick and Barbara came by.
 He asked if you’d join us for dinner Sunday.”